-- (a) Branches off a principal main for a dedicated fire services supplying a building or complex shall be either concrete lined steel, concrete lined ductile iron or copper between the fire service valve on the main, and the non return valve/secondary isolation valve in private propertyPE100 materials compliant with this specification. - (i) The fire service branch shall be buried when in road reserve and shall be constructed in compliance with this specification up to the fire service valve (point of supply). - (ii) PE100 shall only be used where: - 1.
+- (a) Branches off a principal main for a dedicated fire service supplying a building or complex shall be either concrete lined steel, concrete lined ductile iron or PE100 materials compliant with this specification. - The fire service branch shall be buried when in road reserve and shall be constructed in compliance with this specification up to the fire service valve (point of supply).

+- (ii) PE100 shall only be used where: - 1.
 The principal main it connects to is also PE100. - 2.
 The fire service branch does not require the installation of bends between the principal main and the fire service valve. - 3.
-A minimum depth of cover equivalent to that required for a principal main is maintained between the principal main and the fire service valve. - (b) Fire service layouts shall comply with the requirements of NZS 4541 and NZS 4517, except where amended by this specification. - (c) The fire service valve shall be located in the berm or footpath where possible, at least 500mm from the boundary. - (c)(d) The fire service valve cover shall have an approved valve cover clearly identifying the valve as a fire service valve be clearly marked with the letters FS and painted green. - (d)(e) Mechanical meters are not permitted on fire/sprinkler services for non-domestic residential installations that are greater than 50 mm in diameter.
+A minimum depth of cover equivalent to that required for a principal main is maintained between the principal main and the fire service valve. - (b) Fire service layouts shall comply with the requirements of NZS 4541 and NZS 4517. - (c) The fire service valve shall be located in the berm or footpath where possible, at least 500mm from the boundary. - (d) The fire service valve cover shall be clearly marked with the letters FS and painted green. - (e) Mechanical meters are not permitted on fire/sprinkler services for non-residential installations that are greater than 50 mm in diameter.
 Where a meter is required, a magnetic meter shall be installed.

-6.15 Disinfection
+6.12 Disinfection

-6.15.16.12.1 New or lined pipelines
+6.12.1 New or lined pipelines